 The official currency used in Mongolia is the Mongolian Tögrög (or Tukrik).
-While the Tukrik is the most widely used among Mongolia residents, USD and EUR are also acceptable forms of currency in some areas.
+While the Tukrik is the most widely used among Mongolian residents, USD and EUR are also acceptable forms of currency in some areas.

 How long does it take to get to Mongolia?

 There are no direct flights from North America to Mongolia.
 There are flights leaving from Toronto (YYZ) followed by two connecting flights in Virginia or Detroit and in Beijing.
 The total travel time is approximately 25 hours.
 There are also several locations in the USA that service flights to Mongolia.
-Again, there is generally one or two stops involved.
+Again, there are generally one or two stops involved.

 Do I need a Visa to travel to Mongolia?

 Mongolia offers visa-free travel to citizens from select countries.
 Canadian citizens may travel without obtaining a visa for 30 days.
 US citizens may travel for up to 90 days without obtaining a visa.
 Some other countries are required to obtain a visa prior to travel, and some may obtain a visa upon arrival.

 When is the best time to travel to Mongolia?